Abido7/first-task/README.md

 # first-task
-Add a function to make your name (within h1) appear in the webpage.
+Add an object, then add to it a qoute.